damianhakert/damianhakert.github.io/source/posts/2016-12-13-a-media-companys-gitlab-wishlist.html.md

 **Lee:** I agree with that, but as far as I know the Mattermost integration is working really well.
 That probably depends on what Mattermost is doing, so we will keep an eye on that.

-**Wouter:** Finally, in what way does Gitlab want to position itself in the long run compared to GitHub?
+**Wouter:** Finally, in what way does GitLab want to position itself in the long run compared to GitHub?
 {: .alert .alert-info}

 **Lee:** The best way to think about it, for me, is we are actually more like Atlassian.
 Atlassian came to prominence by acquiring all these software pieces and mashing them together with 30 different backend software stacks, and just making it work.
 I think that we have the lucky second mover advantage of saying “all of this integration is great, but it needs to be built cohesively.”
 So our end goal is to build what Atlassian ended up with by acquiring the little pieces, by instead building those parts and making them 100 percent cohesive.
 So it’s more about building an end-to-end development tool that allows your team to work together and converse and go.
 Our buzz phrase at this point is “idea to production,” so we want to cover everything over that process, and make it faster, whatever you’re using GitLab for.
 That’s even our goal internally as well, so it excites me because we’re actually using GitLab to build it.